ingridinara/ingridinara.github.io/_posts/2020-5-16-Sunny-Sunday.md

 ---
 layout: post
-title: Sunny Bright Sunday Day with Git & GitHub!
+title: Sunny bright Sunday day with Git & GitHub!
 ---

 I´ve decided to roll up my sleeves on this sunny bright Sunday day, in order to get deeper knowledge about Git & GitHub.